Dorita Fairlie Bruce: Dimsie

 Bruce's best known books are the nine 'Dimsie' books (1921–41), seven of them set in the 'Jane Willard Foundation' ('Jane's') in Kent, the other two in Dimsie's family home, 'Twinkle Tap' on 'Loch Shee' (Gael.
 'Loch of the Fairies') in Argyll.
 Any exact site has never been identified.
 Jane's is situated on the Kentish coast, most likely at St. Margaret's Bay, but the buildings are clearly modelled on Bruce's own old school, Clarence House.
 The school stories follow Dimsie (Daphne Isabel Maitland) from 10 year old Junior to popular head girl.
 The Dimsie books are famous for the 'Anti-Soppists', a group of six girls acting for the good of the school.

-Two of the Dimsie books, Dimsie Intervenes (1936), and the final book Dimsie Carries on (1941) were written in response to reader's requests and letters.
+Two of the Dimsie books, Dimsie Intervenes (1936), and the final book Dimsie Carries on (1941) were written in response to readers' requests and letters.

 In the last book, Dimsie Carries on (1941), set during WW2, she is married to Dr Peter Gilmour, has two children and makes medicines from her own herb garden.
 The books were not published in the correct reading order.
 The Dimsie books were very popular.
 Half-a-million Dimsie books had been sold by 1947.

+The twelfth book listed below, Dimsie Takes Charge, is outside the series and was a collection of all of the short stories featuring Dimsie and the Jane Willard Foundation that had appeared in annuals and story books, published to celebrate the centenary of Bruce's birth.
+The same collection was published in 2011 as Dimsie and the Jane Willard Foundation.
+(ISBN 9781847451064) by Girls Gone By Publishers with the original texts.